 Beyond the Dome – Packard Campus of the National Audio-Visual Conservation Center

 Erin Nelson, AOC Communications and Congressional Relations staff, ventures outside the U.S. Capitol to explore the other buildings under the AOC's care.
 First up, she visits the Packard Campus in Culpeper, Virginia.

 The Architect of the Capitol (AOC) is responsible for managing all of the buildings and grounds on Capitol Hill, but it also maintains several facilities across the National Capital Region.
-One such facility is the Library of Congress Packard Campus of the National Audio-Visual Conservation Center, located 80 miles away from the Capitol in Culpeper, Virginia.
+One such facility is the Library of Congress Packard Campus of the National Audio-Visual Conservation Center (Packard Campus), located 80 miles away from the Capitol in Culpeper, Virginia.
 I recently had the privilege to peak inside this fascinating facility.

 The Packard Campus is the nation's premiere storage and preservation facility for audio, visual and recorded sound.
 It's divided into three sections — collections, conservation and nitrate vaults.
 It is home to 140,000 reels of film, including a reel dating back to 1891, originally owned by Thomas Edison.